 These highly skilled resources are often available through ACO partnerships.

 Start thinking about where partnerships may benefit your practice.
-You may also consider teaming up with a value-based/managed service organization like Innovista Health to get extra support in all facets of value-based care—from quality improvement and care management to data analytics, risk adjustment, and more.
+You may also consider teaming up with a management services organization like Innovista Health to get extra support in all facets of value-based care— quality improvement, care management, data analytics, risk adjustment, and more.
 With comprehensive support from various partners, you can spend more time focusing on patient care, which makes everyone’s experience much more fulfilling.

 The healthcare system is undergoing a monumental shift, and there is no better time than now to start exploring the process and possibilities under a value-based model.
 Part of preparing for the shift involves thinking about these and other factors so your future in value-based care can be successful and rewarding.